JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 - For auditing and troubleshooting purposes, you would want to store the original email, extracted order details and any errors found during the process.
 - Validate the extracted product IDs and quantities against your product catalog.
 - Design human-in-the-loop (HITL) processes for cases where the system cannot confidently process the order.
-- Integrate with your order management system to create the order automatically.
+- Integrate with your IT systems to create the order automatically.
 - Send a confirmation email to the user with the extracted order details.

 etc.